KATV anchor, meteorologist apologize for controversial wig incident

 "Please know that it was never ever my intention to offend or cause any harm," he said.
 "This incident has taught me to be more aware of cliches and stereotypes and the damage they can cause.
 It was insensitive.
 It was objectionable.
 I apologize deeply for my actions.
 And I will work to regain your trust."

-Last month, Sinclair Group Manager John Seabers said the company will implement further training for sensitivity and workplace conduct to ensure that such an incident doesn’t happen again.
+Last month, Sinclair Group Manager John Seabers said the company will implement further training for sensitivity and workplace conduct to ensure incidents like this don't happen again.

 "I listened & learned: ALL managers are White.
 40+ employees, only 8 Blacks.
 City is 42% Black," Tucker said in a Tweet on Sept.
 22.